suyashss/suyashss.github.io/_posts/2025-01-04-tiny-mnist-vlm.md

 </details>

-We can see the clustering of image based on the un-quantized VAE embedding below.
+To check if this works, we store the encoding and labels of some batches and visualize them using t-SNE.
+We can see the clustering of images based on the un-quantized VAE embedding below.
 The model can separate most digits well, with 4 and 9 being hard to separate (other pairs with overlapping representations are 3 and 5, 7 and 9).
 Since the LLM will see an approximation to these embeddings as input, it might also face problems separating the same pairs.

 ![Plot of t-SNE embedding of the VAE embeddings a validation batch](/assets/images/tiny-mnist-vlm/vqvae_clustering.png)